Scaling API Management

 Making policy attachment workflows consistent across API types (REST, SOAP, GraphQL, WebSocket) and scopes (API-level, subscription-level).

-Adapting complex gateway policy logic within constraints of a legacy design system.
+Adapting existing gateway policy logic within constraints of a legacy design system.

-Adapting complex gateway policy logic within constraints of a legacy design system.
+Adapting existing gateway policy logic within constraints of a legacy design system.

 Maintaining high development velocity despite limited engineering bandwidth by maximising design system reuse.